google-deepmind/mujoco/doc/programming.rst

 damping does not really do justice to the notion of control, and is better implemented as a passive joint property, but these are finer points).

-Instead of relying on a control callback, we could set the control vector mjData.ctrl directly.
+Instead of relying on a control callback, we could set the control vector ``mjData.ctrl`` directly.
 Alternatively we could set applied forces as explained in :ref:`state and control <siStateControl>`.
-If we could compute these control-related quantities before mj_step is called, then the simulation loop for the controlled dynamics (without using a control callback) would become
+If we could compute these control- related quantities before mj_step is called, then the simulation loop for the controlled dynamics (without using a control callback) would become

 .. code-block:: C